durffy/UMLHero/Design/UserStories.md

 # Domain Models

+As a: Designer
+I want: Identify Nouns
+so that: I can easily identify possible objects and classes within a project

 AS a: Designer
 I want: Create Classes
 so that: track the objects that will be implemented for a project